osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

     If the Spacenav does not glow blue even if it is connected, or the terminal command does not work, contact OSRF support.

-1. If Gazebo does not load or the arm is unresponsive to keyboard input, contact OSRF support.
+1. If Gazebo-classic does not load or the arm is unresponsive to keyboard input, contact OSRF support.